No products in the cart.

 - 2 tablespoons ancho chili powder (McCormick sells bottled ancho and its worth it to get some)

 - 1 teaspoon ground cumin

 - 1 tablespoon unsweetened cocoa powder

 - 2 chipotle peppers from a can, finely chopped with some of the sauce

-- One 28 ounce can crushed or diced tomatoes - I use San Marzano or Cento or Progresso
+- One 28 ounce can crushed tomatoes - I use San Marzano or Cento or Progresso

 - One can of beer - any brand